-Austin Charles Hedges…son of Charlie and Pam...signed a letter of intent to play at UCLA before signing with the Padres as a second-round selection in the 2011 First-Year Player Draft...graduated from Junipero Serra High School (CA)…rated as the second-best catching prospect and 12th-best position player prospect in the 2011 Draft Class by Baseball America…his favorite restaurant in San Diego is Juniper & Ivy...his favorite musical artist is Kygo and his favorite TV shows are Game of Thrones and How I Met Your Mother...his all-time favorite baseball player is Pudge Rodriguez...roots for the New England Patriots...signed by Padres scout Josh Emmerick.
+Son of Charlie and Pam...Married Maggie Rose Hedges on November 16, 2019.
+They reside in San Diego with their chocolate lab, Beau...Signed a letter of intent to play at UCLA before signing with the Padres as a 2nd-round selection in the 2011 FirstYear Player Draft...Graduated from Junipero Serra High School (CA).
+Rated as the 2nd-best catching prospect and 12th-best position player prospect in the 2011 Draft Class by Baseball America...His favorite restaurant in San Diego is Juniper & Ivy...His favorite musical artist is Kygo and his favorite TV shows are Game of Thrones and How I Met Your Mother...His all-time favorite baseball player is Pudge Rodriguez.
+Roots for the New England Patriots.

 Made a club-leading 80 starts behind the plate for SD, setting career highs in AVG (.231), OBP (.282) and SLG (.429)...Among NL catchers, he ranked fourth in HR (14), seventh in XBH (30) and tied for ninth in RBI (37)...Had a career-high five RBI on 4/28 vs. NYM, going 3-for-4 with a double...had four three-hit efforts, the most he accrued in a season...Hit .173/.235/.293 with 30 SO against six BB between March and April before being placed on the 10-day DL on 5/1 with right elbow tendonitis...Played in 11 rehab games for El Paso (AAA) and Lake Elsinore (A), missing 44 games with SD before being reinstated from the DL on 6/24...Hit .308 in July with a .366 OBP and a .538 SLG...was his highest average, OBP and SLG in a calendar month in his big league career, and his four HR in that time tied for second-most of any NL catcher...Hit safely in a then-career-high seven consecutive games from 8/4- 12 before hitting safely in a career-high eight straight from 8/29-9/9...Tripled twice during the course of the season, logging his firstcareer three-bagger on 8/30 vs. COL...Took 50.8 percent of the pitches he saw, the highest mark in a season in his career (previous: 47.9 in 2015)...Made 9.29 putouts per nine innings, ranking sixth-most of any catcher in the ML and second-most of any NL catcher behind LAD's Yasmani Grandal's 9.67...His 11 errors were the most he made in a single season (previous was 10 in '17), and they tied for the most of any catcher in 2018 with CHC's Willson Contreras and PHI's Jorge Alfaro...Owned a .400 AVG when swinging at the first pitch (12-for-30) with three doubles, one triple, two HR and eight RBI.